bobthecow/mustache.php/README.markdown

 ------------

  * Sections don't respect delimiter changes -- `delimiters` example currently fails with an "unclosed section" exception.
- * Since `complex` example emulates some fancy swizzling available in Ruby, it fails.
-Need to convert example to PHPisms (In PHP, Mustache class doesn't maintain current context stack -- available context is passed to methods via params).
  * Test coverage is incomplete.